Research staff: 85

 Research postgraduates: 115

-The School of Mathematics is one of the largest and most research-active in the UK.
+The Department of Mathematics is one of the largest and most research-active in the UK.
 We have a long and distinguished history in both teaching and research and our graduates are influential in many spheres of activity worldwide.

 We have distinguished research groups in many areas of Mathematics, including: